nxp-mcuxpresso/mcuxsdk-doc/boards/mcxw72evk/releaseNotes/topics/what_is_new.md

             - Misra fixes

 -   **Zigbee and IEEE 802.15.4**
+    -  802.15.4 low power enabled
+    -  Added Zigbee Pro 2023 experimental and examples applications for ZC, ZR, ZED
+    -  Introduced experimental support for MAC split architecture with FreeRTOS host stack and examples applications for ZC, ZR, ZED
-    -  Minor fixes for Zigbee PRO R22 configuration.
+    -  Minor fixes for Zigbee PRO R22 configuration
-    -  Zigbee Pro 2023 Configuration is not supported in this release.
+    -  Fixed the size of TLVs for Node_desc_req in R23 examples